A5H73Y/Parkour/docs/tutorials/parkour-config.md

 # All the options for when the Player restarts the Course
 OnRestart:
   # When the Player restarts the Course should it do the full Leave and Join cycle, or should it just reset their progress
-  # Leaving this as true has been known to have major performance impacts
   FullPlayerRestart: false
   # Should be Player be asked to confirm if they want to restart their progress in case they accidentally use the Restart Tool
   RequireConfirmation: false